Matcha vs Sencha: What’s the Difference?

 Quick Answer

-Matcha and sencha are both Japanese green teas, but they offer very different experiences.
+Matcha vs sencha comes down to whole leaf vs infusion.
 Matcha is a shade-grown, stone-milled powder that you whisk into water.
 Sencha is a steamed, rolled whole-leaf tea that you steep and strain.
+Matcha is richer and more caffeinated; sencha is lighter and more refreshing.

 Matcha vs sencha: what are they?